jl-n/aws-cdk-batch-ts/README.md

 ## Airtable

-If you intend to use the Airtable utility, make sure you fill in the placeholder values in `services/lib/airtable.ts`.
-You may also want to uncomment the iframe code in `client/index.html` and update the `src` property with your own details.
+You may also want to uncomment the iframe code in `client/index.html` and update the `src` property with a share url for your base.
 Note that Airtable doesn't automatically update when loaded inside an iframe so a refresh button is provided.
 The iframe is also programatically refreshed when data is submitted.

 ## References